webflo/simple_pass_reset/README.txt

 Enable the module as you would any other Drupal 7.x module.

-Recommended: change the weight of this module to be higher than system.module.
-This is so our form_alter hooks act last.
-Usually setting the weight to 1 is sufficient.
-The SQL command to accomplish this is:
+On install, this module will adjust its own weight to 1 (instead of 0).
+This is so our form_alter hooks act after system.module's.
+If for any reason your system.module (or, any module that alters the password form) has a weight higher than 0, you may want to manually change the weight of this module to be even higher.

-  update system set weight=1 where name='simple_pass_reset';

 Recommended: Under Administration >> Configuration >> People >> Settings >> Password recovery, change the link emailed to the user to the following: